Nada-x/BravoZone/README.md

 Project Description :

-It's a platform for tasking and evaluating, and rewarding outstanding performance, developed for companies to foster a culture of appreciation and motivation of employees.
+It's a platform for task assignment, evaluation, and rewarding outstanding performance in companies, with a visible leaderboard for everyone.
+It aims to foster a culture of appreciation, motivation, and achieve fairness.
+.

 Features List: